Undergraduate Teaching 2024-25

 Projects

-Students unable, for one of the reasons given in the department policy , to give their presentations at the scheduled times should notify their project supervisor and group project coordinator as soon as possible.
-Students will be asked to join another group, or a one-off presentation may be arranged.
+Students unable, for one of the reasons given in teh rearrangements policy above, to give their presentations at the scheduled times should notify their project supervisor and group project coordinator as soon as possible.
+Students may be asked to join another group, or a one-off presentation may be arranged, if possible.
 Permission from the teaching office is not required for such re-arrangement if agreed by supervisor and group project coordinator.
 A student experiencing difficulties that cannot be resolved via their supervisor and/or group project coordinator should contact the teaching office for advice.

 Notwithstanding the above, final project presentations must have occurred before Wednesday of week 6.
 It is not possible to delay final project presentations beyond this point due to the requirement to ensure that marks are available in time for examiners to class candidates.

-Extensions to the technical milestone report deadline will be permitted in accordance with the department policy on extensions.
+Extensions to the technical milestone report deadline will be permitted in accordance with the policy on extensions detailed above.

 Extensions to the final MEng project report deadline are very limited as deadlines for marking and assessment of this activity are very tight.
+Extensions under the department policy are not possible in relation to the IIB project final report deadline.
+Any application must be via the EAMC.
 The examiners are not able to accommodate a deadline extension of more than 3 days due to the need to mark and class candidates.
 As this project runs over the entire year it is expected that there will be very limited circumstances where a short deadline extension is relevant.
-Extensions of over 3 days will not, therefore, be available via the department extension process.
 Should a student obtain approval for an extension of more than 3 days from EAMC the examiners would not be able to class the candidate in time for General Admission.

 Failure to submit any project reports for assessment will be treated in the same way as a missed examination: zero marks awarded.
 Please note that the EAMC's guidelines suggest that they would be unlikely to propose classing a candidate who does not submit a final project report, given it amounts to 50% of the year's work.